USS Milius (DDG 69) Meets with JS Onami (DD 111)

 |0

-This work, USS Milius (DDG 69) Meets with JS Onami (DD 111), must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Milius (DDG 69) Meets with JS Onami (DD 111) [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT